nss-day-cohort-41/tabloidmvc-shrimp-cocktail-rose/README.md

 ## Christopher McColgan
 - Created new user registration functionality
-- Added post edit and delete functionalty
+- Added post edit and delete functionality
 - Created method to show estimated read time on posts
 - Created method to prevent loss of all admins in system